Static Spherical Vacuum Solution to Bumblebee Gravity with Time-like VEVs: Instability, Naked Singularities, and Photon Spheres

 \subsection{Violation of the \emph{weak cosmic censorship conjecture}}

-The weak cosmic censorship conjecture~(WCCC), proposed by Sir Roger Penrose~\cite{Penrose:1969pc}, serves as a method to save the predictability of general relativity~\cite{Singh:1997wa}.
-However, our solutions in this work provide explicit examples that counter this conjecture.
-In fact, the solution \eq{eq:sol1} and the corresponding Kretschmann scalar \eq{eq:kretschmann1} indicate that there is a singularity located at \(r=0\), but no horizon exists in this case, meaning the existence of a naked singularity, and the violation of the WCCC consequently.
-Nonetheless, we have argued that the solutions in Sec.~\ref{sec:4} are unstable, therefore the violation of the WCCC appears to be harmless, since the solutions would finally decay into the flat space-time.
+The weak cosmic censorship conjecture~(WCCC), proposed by Roger Penrose~\cite{Penrose:1969pc}, serves as a method to save the predictability of general relativity~\cite{Singh:1997wa}.
+Obviously, our solutions in this work provide explicit counterexamples to this conjecture, as we will show later.
+Nonetheless, we have argued that the solutions in Sec.~\ref{sec:4} are unstable; therefore, the violation of the WCCC appears to be harmless, since the solutions would finally decay into the flat space-time.
+And the natural expectation of the value of \(\ell\) also supports this argument.

+Regardless of the stability of the solutions, we analyze the properties of the naked singularities in more detail.
+The question is whether the naked singularities in our solutions are global, where a singularity is globally naked if there is a future-directed causal curve with one end {\it on the singularity} and the other end on the future null infinity~\cite{Virbhadra:1995iy,Virbhadra:1996cz}.
+Although the best way to secure the prediction power is cover the singularity behind an event horizon, a singularity could still be allowed if it is not globally naked or even not locally naked.
+Let us first consider the solution \eq{eq:sol1} and only focus on the radial part of this metric.
+Then, for a outward-directed photon, its geodesic motion is governed by

+where the parameter \(\ell\) is restricted by \(0\le\ell\le 2\).
+A straightforward calculation gives the propagating time taken by a photon which is emitted at \(r=0\) moving to \(r=R>0\) as

+If \(\ell>1\) then \(\Delta t\) is finite, and the singularity is globally naked; while for \(\ell <1\) we have \(\Delta t=\infty\), making the singularity even not naked locally.
+Next, we consider the radial motion of a photon in the spacetime determined by \eq{eq:sol2}.
+Similarly, considering a photon emitted outwards at \(r=R_s\) and reach an observer at \(r=R>R_s\), we can write the propagating time as

+where we again require \(0\le\ell\le 2\) such that energy conditions are satisfied.
+By estimating this integral, we come to the same conclusion that for \(\ell>1\) there is a globally naked singularity, while for \(\ell<1\) the singularity is not naked, even locally.